<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 2. Coverage will end if you stop paying supplementary contributions.

-3. If you are over a certain age and have supplemental life insurance, you should receive a mailing from the insurance company outlining your options.
+3. If you are over a certain age and have supplemental life insurance, you should receive a notice in the mail from the insurance company outlining your options.

 4. Remember to update your beneficiaries.
 See the Summary Plan Description for more details.